Balance & Gait Disorders

 Do you ever catch yourself using a wall or piece of furniture for support when you’re standing up?
 Do you ever experience pain in your knees, hips, or other joints that changes the way you walk?
 If you’re nodding after reading those sentences, you might be dealing with a gait or balance disorder.

-Gait and balance disorders do not only physically disrupt your life, but they can be disrupting to your mental health as well.
+Gait and balance disorders do not only physically disrupt your life, but they can be disrupting your mental health as well.
 They develop for a multitude of reasons.
 If you have underlying neurological or musculoskeletal problems, these can amplify and irritate a gait or balance issue.
 Thankfully, you don’t have to deal with this alone.
 Physiotherapy can drastically decrease the symptoms you have and even correct your gait or balance issue altogether.
 If you’d like to learn more about how you can start improving your balance and gait condition, get in touch with ProActive Physiotherapy to schedule an appointment today.

 Gait and balance disorders are included in a group of functionality issues that can interfere with the way you normally walk or run, your ability to keep yourself standing up straight, and your overall positional awareness.

 Balance & gait disorders are closely related, but they do have a few differences.
 Balance disorders are not only physical issues, they’re mental as well.
-As crazy as it sounds, your brain can trick you into thinking you’re moving when you’re totally still.
+As crazy as it sounds, your brain can trick you into thinking you’re moving when you’re still.
 Any change to your mobility, joint strength, and ability to sense where your joints are, all have an impact on your balance.

 What causes balance and gait disorders to develop?